Lasseignejk/DC-Notes/BackEnd/Backend11--AuthWithJWTsAndCookeiParser.md

         }
     }

-The middleware here looks at the cookie, extracts the token, and compares the secret.
+The middleware here looks at the cookie, extracts the token, decodes it, and compares the secret.

+If the secret is correct and the token hasn't expired yet, then it stores the user's information inside of the req.user which you can use on pages.

+If something is wrong with the token, it clears the cookie out and redirects to the home page etc.